thisisjulion/github-api-bdd-tests/README.md

 **Documentation**

-This repository is an example of how to write BDD tests using Cucumber and RestAssured for scenario definitions and Serenity BDD for generating detailed reports.
+This project is an example of how to write BDD tests using Cucumber and RestAssured for scenario definitions and Serenity BDD for generating detailed reports.
+It contains minimal implementation to cover the basic API scenarios.
 The tests are based on public api of github - https://api.github.com

 **How to write new tests**